 Building upon the success of Operation HOPE last year in Kansas, more than 100 federal, state, and local law enforcement officers conducted another operation Visit disclaimer page in Missouri last week.
 Law enforcement operated from command posts in Jackson County and St. Louis City, focusing on Kansas City, St. Louis, and Springfield metro areas.
 The operation resulted in successfully locating 24 youth, ages 13 to 17, who were missing from care.
 Five individuals were arrested and 23 additional investigations were opened, including four investigations of human trafficking.
 OTIP provided technical assistance to support the effort.

 Human trafficking impacts multiple HHS-funded systems of care, including the child welfare system and runaway and homeless youth programs.
 The HHS Children’s Bureau provides information Visit disclaimer page for child welfare agencies and caseworkers to identify and support children who have experienced human trafficking or are at risk for victimization.
 A background of abuse and trauma—coupled with the impermanence of foster care or congregate care—can make children in out-of-home care especially vulnerable.
-In 2016, the HHS Family and Youth Services Bureau found that about 36% of runaway and homeless youth interviewed in their Street Outreach Study had traded sex for something they needed.
+In 2016, the HHS Family and Youth Services Bureau found that about 36% of runaway and homeless youth interviewed in their Street Outreach Study Visit disclaimer page had traded sex for something they needed.
 Most of the youth who reported trading sex for money did so only after they became homeless.